Made with Love – Modern Wedding

 Tried and True

 To give your handmade wedding rings the attention they deserve, incorporate them completely with the wedding ceremony itself.
-Stephen and Megan, who made their rings with Larsen Wedding Rings, only have praise for the experience.
+Stephen and Megan, who made their rings with Larsen Jewellery, only have praise for the experience.
 ‘It was very special to exchange the rings we made for each other on our wedding day, we even mentioned the fact that we personally made these rings for each other in our vows’.

-About Larsen Wedding Rings
+About Larsen Jewellery

-Larsen Wedding Rings opened their historic Sydney store in the Strand Arcade in 2007 and opened a second shop in Melbourne in 2010.
+Larsen Jewellery opened their historic Sydney store in the Strand Arcade in 2007 and opened a second shop in Melbourne in 2010.
 If you’re a hopeful out of towner, you’ll be pleased to hear that plans are underway for stores to open in Brisbane and other capital cities in the near future.

 Click here for more information about wedding rings in Melbourne and Sydney.